felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/push-catalog.md

 - `name`: The option name
 - `price`: The price for a single option

+### Deals

+For each deal in the catalog, Just Eat Flyt Bridge creates a product on Just Eat with the following details:

+- `name`: The name of the deal becomes the name of the product.
+- `category_ref`: If empty, Just Eat Flyt Bridge creates a default category in Just Eat called "Offers".
+- `ref`: The ref code of the deal becomes the ref of the product, preceded by `DEAL-`.
+For example, for a deal with ref code `abc123`, Just Eat Flyt Bridge creates a Just Eat product with ref code `DEAL-abc123`.
+- `lines`: For each object in the array, Just Eat Flyt Bridge creates a list of modifiers, with `lines.name` as the name.

-### Deals and Discounts
+### Discounts

-Deals and discounts are not supported on Just Eat.
-Therefore, deals and discounts present in your HubRise catalog are ignored and are not pulled into Just Eat.
+Discounts are not supported on Just Eat.
+Therefore, discounts present in your HubRise catalog are ignored and are not pulled into Just Eat.

 ### Opening hours